Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 };

 JsonSerializerOptions options = new JsonSerializerOptions();
-// The ModelJSONConverter is able to serialize and deserialize any model that implements IModelJSONSerializable<T>. options.Converters.Add(new ModelJSONConverter());
+// The ModelJsonConverter is able to serialize and deserialize any model that implements IModelJsonSerializable<T>. options.Converters.Add(new ModelJsonConverter());

 string json = JsonSerializer.Serialize(dog, options);